ariyam/cs143_spark_hw/README.md

 ## Some Terminology Differences

-There are some potentially confusing differences between the terminology we use in class, and the terminology used in the SparkSQL code base:
+There are some potentially confusing differences between the coomon terminology, and the terminology used in the SparkSQL code base:

-* The "iterator" concept we learned in lecture is called a "node" in the SparkSQL code -- there are definitions in the code for UnaryNode and BinaryNode.
+* The "iterator" concept we normally use is called a "node" in the SparkSQL code -- there are definitions in the code for UnaryNode and BinaryNode.
 A query plan is called a SparkPlan, and in fact UnaryNode and BinaryNode extend SparkPlan (after all, a single iterator is a small query plan!)
 You may want to find the file `SparkPlan.scala` in the SparkSQL source to see the API for these nodes.

 * In some of the comments in SparkSQL, they also use the term "operator" to mean "node".
 The file `basicOperators.scala` defines a number of specific nodes (e.g. Sort, Distinct, etc.).

-* Don't confuse the [Scala interface `Iterator`](http://www.scala-lang.org/api/current/index.html#scala.collection.Iterator) with the iterator concept that we covered in lecture.
+* Don't confuse the [Scala interface `Iterator`](http://www.scala-lang.org/api/current/index.html#scala.collection.Iterator) with the iterator concept used otherwise.
 The `Iterator` that you will be using in this project is a Scala language feature that you will use to implement your SparkSQL nodes.  `Iterator` provides an interface to Scala collections that enforces a specific API: the `next` and `hasNext` functions.

 # Setup